FJr-Unifil/task-flow-central-01/README.md

 - shadcn-ui
 - Tailwind CSS

+## Testing

+This project includes automated tests using:

+- Robot Framework - For end-to-end testing

+To run the Robot Framework tests, see the [Robot Framework Tests README](tests/robot/README.md).

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/151c7e58-c3ea-405c-b825-5d8d7d5f7f4a) and click on Share -> Publish.